Polite, powdery overnight snow drops 1 to 6 inches across D.C. area

-The powdery flakes mostly fell between 12 a.m. and 4 a.m., while most people were asleep.
+The powdery flakes mostly fell between 12 a.m. and 4 a.m.
 With few motorists on the roads, crews were able to keep main thoroughfares clear.

-While enough snow fell amid plunging temperatures to leave neighborhood roads slick and give area students yet another day off from school, few other significant disruptions were noted in the region.
+Although enough snow fell amid plunging temperatures to leave neighborhood roads slick and give area students another day off from school, few other significant disruptions were noted in the region.

 Amounts in detail

-Snowfall totals generally ranged from two to three inches inside the Beltway and increased to three to six inches to the north and west.
-South of Prince William and Prince George’s counties, totals of one to two inches were most common.
+Snowfall totals generally ranged from 2 to 3 inches inside the Beltway and increased to 3 to 6 inches to the north and west.
+South of Prince William and Prince George’s counties, totals of 1 to 2 inches were most common.

 Here are some reports, from most to least: